+Button 1: air outlets can be opened and closed by turning.
+The points indicate the position in each case.
+Nozzle 2: change the direction of the air flow by swiveling.
 Defrosting and demisting windows - 1.
 Set the rotary blower speed control for the airflow rate to position 4 - 2.
 Turn the rotary temperature control completely to the right, red - Turn the rotary switch for air distribution to position W By activating the cooling function, the windows are demisted more quickly - 4.
 Turn on windshield heating if necessary - 5.
-To defrost the rear window: turn on the rear window heater.
+To defrost the rear window: switch on the rear window defroster.
 AUTOMATIC CLIMATE CONTROL

 - 1 Air onto the windshield and onto the side windows

-- 2 Air for the upper body area 83
+- 2 Air for the upper body area 87

 - 3 Air for the front and rear footwells

-- 4 Rear window defroster and windshield heating 82
+- 4 Rear window defroster and windshield heating 86

 - 5 Interior temperature sensor, please keep clear and unobstructed

-- 6 Recirculated air mode 82
+- 6 Recirculated air mode 86

-- 7 Cooling function 82
+- 7 Cooling function 86

-- 8 Automatic air distribution and volume 82
+- 8 Automatic air distribution and volume 86

-- 9 Defrosting and demisting the windshield and side windows 83
+- 9 Defrosting and demisting the windshield and side windows 87

-- 10 Temperature 82
+- 10 Temperature 86

-- 11 Display for air temperature and air volume 82
+- 11 Display for air temperature and air volume 86

-- 12 Air volume/Blower, switching air conditioner on/off 82
+- 12 Air volume/Blower, switching air conditioner on/off 86

-- 13 Individual air distribution 83
+- 13 Individual air distribution 87

 DATA

+OVERVIEW

 CONTROLS

-OPERATION
+DPERATION

 REPAIRS

+INDEX

 AUTOMATIC CLIMATE CONTROL

 Automatic air distribution and volume

 The LED is lit when the AUTO program is on.
 Automatic adjustment of the air distribution and volume, and adaptation of the specified temperatures to external influences, e.g. outside temperature and insolation.
 In the automatic program (AUTO), the air conditioning is activated automatically.
 To create a pleasant air climate, the air temperature coming from the vents in the upper body area is lower than the air temperature in the footwell.
-Air volume/Blower Switching automatic climate control off/on - # + Press the left or right half of the button to vary the air volume.
+Air volume/Blower Switching automatic climate control off/on

+Press the left or right half of the button to vary the air volume.
 Automatic adjustment of the air volume is deactivated.
 Switching air conditioner on/off.
 Press the left half of the button while the blower is at the lowest setting.
 The blower, heating and air conditioning are switched off.
 All displays go out.
 Switch the automatic climate control back on by pressing any button.
 Cooling function

 The air is cooled and dehumidified and, depending on the temperature setting, rewarmed.
 The cooling function is automatically activated in the AUTO program.
-Depending on the weather, the windshield can fog up temporarily after the engine is started. \triangleright When the air conditioning is on, condensation is formed which then exits under the vehicle.
+Depending on the weather, the windshield can fog up temporarily after the engine is started.

+When the air conditioning is on, condensation is formed which then exits under the vehicle.
 Traces of condensed water on the ground are therefore normal.◀ Recirculated air mode

 The LED is lit when the recirculated air mode is on.
 Supply of outside air into the vehicle is blocked.

 The air within the vehicle is recirculated.
 In the automatic program (AUTO) in hot weather conditions, the recirculated air mode is activated temporarily to enable faster cooling.
 The LED for the recirculated air button is not lit.
 The recirculated air mode should not be used constantly over a longer period of time; otherwise the air quality in the vehicle's interior will gradually deteriorate.
 If the windows fog up in the recirculated air mode, turn the recirculated air mode off and, if necessary, increase the air supply.
 Rear window defroster and windshield heating The LED comes on when the rear window/windshield heating is on.
 The heater switches off automatically after a short time.
 Temperature